Cosmo-Tech/Babylon-End-User-Doc/docs/guides/create_update_solution.md

                 ├── powerbi
         ├── variables.yaml

-After filling configuration files, you can launch the following command:
+After filling all deployment files, you can launch the following command:
 ```bash
 babylon apply project/
 ```

 Babylon will create and deploy all resources and save it in the state except for datasets.
-Keeping this information in the state simplifies modification of the resources as you can edit one of the project configuration files and relaunch `babylon apply` command.
+Keeping this information in the state simplifies modification of the resources as you can edit one of the project deployment files and relaunch `babylon apply` command.
 It will update existing resources or create missing ones, for example, in case when Babylon was granted more rights between two `apply` commands.
 <br>